 Winter jackets don’t have a uniform method of measuring warmth like the EN system for sleeping bags, but there are some good clues.
 As discussed above, make sure to take both fill power and fill weight into account.
 In addition, the shell of the jacket matters, as do the layers underneath.

-By our best estimation, the majority of the jackets on this list are designed to go well below freezing for use in the heart of the winter months in cold climates like the Midwest and East Coast of the United States.
-Some jackets are capable of even more extreme conditions (the Canada Goose Expedition Parka is given a -22°F rating by the manufacturer), while others are less insulated and designed for milder conditions (like the Arc'teryx Patera Parka).
-Of course, layer well and don’t take any chances, but this article presents that warmest jackets that we cover on this site.
+By our best estimation and personal testing, the majority of the jackets on this list are designed to go well below freezing for use during the winter months in cold climates.
+Some jackets are capable of even more extreme conditions (the Canada Goose Expedition Parka is given a -22-degree Fahrenheit rating by the manufacturer), while others are less insulated and designed for milder conditions (like the Arc'teryx Patera Parka).
+Remember to layer well and don’t take any chances, but this article presents that warmest jackets that we cover on this site.
 For more lightweight and midweight jacket options, see our articles on the best women's down jackets and best women's synthetic insulated jackets.

 Winter jacket (Arc'teryx Firebee AR Parka putting skins away)